 Paul is writing regarding this church’s financial gift to the church in Jerusalem.
 He’s trying to expand this church’s thinking–to stretch their idea of what they could do.
 After that, he notes that God will bless them so that they can share their blessing with others.

 God’s blessing isn’t designed to be kept to ourselves.

 We’re all designed to take part in generosity, to share the blessings of God with others.
 We may not be able to fully relate to the idea of relying on a harvest to survive, but the principle is powerful: we’ve already reaped a harvest.
 God has already provided all that we need and more.
 He’s inviting us to share it with others.

-This weekend, our Church is taking part in our Miracle Offering, a time for us to freely share our blessings with others through Kingdom Builders so that all may hear about the message of Jesus.
-We are so excited that you will be apart of this special weekend, and you can find more information about what Kingdom Builders is doing around the world by clicking here.
+Miracle Offering is a time for us to freely share our blessings with others through Kingdom Builders so that all may hear about the message of Jesus.

 The blessing is TOO good.

 We have to get the good news OUT!